prungy88/lab-24-adventure-game/README.md

 * This game should have at least 7 rooms that the player can move between.
 * Your site should have a form that enables your player to move between rooms
 * put the state of your map in a service
-* puth the state and logic of your player in a service
+* put the state and logic of your player in a service
 * your app should have three components
   * one for your form
   * one for your player info
   * one for your history
 * you may not have the same room names or story as class lecture code

 # Test